 The City Attorney represents the City in all legal proceedings in which the City has an interest.
 Dennis J. Herrera was re-elected to a four-year term as City Attorney in November 2019.
 Mr. Herrera was first elected City Attorney in December 2001.
 Before becoming City Attorney, Mr. Herrera had been a partner in a private law firm and had served in the Clinton Administration as Chief of Staff of the U.S. Maritime Administration.
 He also served as president of the San Francisco Police Commission and was a member of the San Francisco Public Transportation Commission.
-In April 2021, Mr. Herrera was nominated by Mayor London Breed to become the next General Manager of the San Francisco Public Utilities Commission (SFPUC).
-The SFPUC has formally recommended his appointment, and upon the finalization of his contract, it is expected that Mr. Herrera will step down as City Attorney and Mayor Breed will appoint an interim sucessor.
-As the statewide gubernatorial recall election has been scheduled for September 14th, 2021, the appointment of the new City Attorney will not occur sufficiently in advance of that date to be included on that ballot.
-Therefore, the City Attorney election would take place at the next election expected in June 2022.

 The Assessor-Recorder administers the property tax assessment system of the City.
 On February 8, 2021, Joaquín Torres, formerly the Director of the Office of Economic and Workforce Development, was sworn in as the new Assessor-Recorder.
-The position of Assessor-Recorder is a citywide elected position.
-Mr. Torres will have to run in the election currently scheduled for June 2022 to complete the current term.
+The position of Assessor-Recorder is a citywide elected position, and Mr. Torres will have to run in the next election, which is currently scheduled for June 2022, to complete the current term.
 Mr. Torres filled a vacancy left by the former Assessor-Recorder, Carmen Chu, who now serves as the City Administrator.